Elsternwick Metropolitan Fire Brigade Station: Description

 Metropolitan Fire Brigade Station is at 2-4 Selwyn Street, Elsternwick.

 The former Metropolitan Fire Brigades (MFB) fire station at 2-4 Selwyn Street, Elsternwick, built in 1895, is an example of a small outer suburban fire station, one of many built in the Melbourne metropolitan area from 1892-1940.
-It retains many of the principal characteristics of a small late-19th century fire station, and is an example of the work of prominent Victorian architect J/ T. Kelleher.
+It retains many of the principal characteristics of a small late-19th century fire station, and is an example of the work of prominent Victorian architect John Thomas Kelleher, completed in the Victorian Romanesque style.

 The former Elsternwick Fire Station is a single storey building built from black body bricks with red brick dressings.
-It bears close resemblance to the other two MFB stations designed by J. T/ Kelleher in 1895.
+It bears close resemblance to the other two MFB stations designed by Kelleher in 1895.
 The most prominent of these similarities is the large Moorish horseshoe arch which marked the entrance to the engine room.
 At the former Elsternwick station this horseshoe arch, featuring rusticated limestone and fine axed basalt, remains the most dominant feature of the facade.
 The arch is presently in-filled with solid timber panelling, with a single standard sized door providing entry to the building.
 It is surmounted by an Anglo-Dutch gable and a heraldic emblem, probably that of the MFB.

 The facade also features freestone, dressed and axe finished with red tuckpointing.
 The sills and stonework to the lower side of the cartway entry are dressed and axe finished bluestone.
 The roofing is corrugated iron, although the original appears to have been slate with terra cotta ridge crestings.

 The interior bears little resemblance to the original building fitout.
 The most conspicuous change is the renovation of the interior, including the engine room, into a mechanic's workshop and showroom.
 Some of the original pressed metal centrepieces and panelled ceilings have been retained.
 Further cosmetic changes to the interior have taken place since 1989, with the buildings current use as office and studio space for the Australian Broadcasting Corporation.